How to configure WhatsApp to be more secure

 Confirm readings and manage the famous double blue tick

-In Settings > Privacy you will find “Read receipts”.
-Turn it off if you don't want the blue ticks to appear.
-When you read a message.
-Note: in group chats, they will still be shown even if you have this option disabled.
+In Settings > Privacy, you'll find "Read receipts."
+Turn it off if you don't want the blue ticks to appear when you read a message.
+Note: Read receipts will still appear in group chats, even if you have this option disabled.

 Strengthen your account: two-step verification, passkeys, and linked devices

-The biggest risk to your account is that someone gets hold of your number (SIM duplication, theft, line recycling) and wants to register it on another mobile phone.
-Two-step verification nips that attempt in the bud.
+The biggest risk to your account is that someone could get hold of your number (SIM cloning, theft, line recycling) and try to register it on another phone.
+Two-step verification stops that attempt in its tracks.

-In addition to the PIN, WhatsApp offers "passkeys" to confirm logins.
-You can activate them in Settings > Account > Access keys to log in using modern methods that are more resistant to phishing.
+In addition to your PIN, WhatsApp offers "passkeys" to confirm logins.
+You can enable them in Settings > Account > Passkeys to log in using modern methods that are more resistant to phishing.

-It is advisable to frequently check connected devices: Settings > Linked devices.
-If you see anything unusual, select the device and log out immediately.Doing this cleaning regularly is a good habit.
-Learn how.
-View and close open sessions to keep control.
+It's a good idea to frequently check your connected devices: Settings > Paired devices.
+If you see anything unusual, select the device and sign out immediately .
+Regularly checking your devices is a good habit.
+Learn to view and close open sessions to maintain control.

 Screen lock and app lock: the physical barrier

-Start by protecting your phone: activate a secure code, fingerprint, or Face ID in the system itself.
-Remove message previews in the lock screen from your mobile notification settings so that no one can read it at a glance.
+Start by protecting your phone: activate a secure passcode, fingerprint, or Face ID within the system itself.
+Remove message previews from the lock screen in your phone's notification settings so no one can read them at a glance.

-This double barrier is key if you tend to leave your mobile phone on the table or move around a lot on public transport.
-A moment of inattention without blocking can expose all your chats..
+This double barrier is key if you often leave your phone on the table or move around a lot on public transport.
+A moment of inattention without locking it could expose all your chats.

 Chat lock, secret codes, and hidden folder

 For sensitive conversations, you can lock chats.
-Tap and hold a chat and select "Lock chat".
-The chat will move to a separate folder and ask for your fingerprint or Face ID.
-To access.
+Tap and hold a chat and select "Lock Chat."
+The chat will be moved to a separate folder and will require your fingerprint or Face ID to access.

-You can create your own secret code (on iOS you can also assign a different code than the one on the phone).
-If you prefer, hide the blocked chats folder so that it only appears when you type your secret code into the WhatsApp search bar.
+You can create your own secret code (on iOS you can also assign a different code than your phone's).
+If you prefer, hide the locked chats folder so it only appears when you type your secret code into the WhatsApp search bar.

-If you need to delete everything locked at once, WhatsApp allows you to do so from Settings > Privacy > Chat Lock.
-The "Unlock and delete locked chats" option clears the content and settings from that folder..
+If you need to delete all your locked chats at once, WhatsApp lets you do so from Settings > Privacy > Locked Chats.
+The "Unlock and delete locked chats" option clears the content and settings from that folder.

 Security notifications and code verification

 Encrypted chats have a unique security code.
-From the contact's information (enter the chat, tap their photo, and tap "Encryption"), you can compare it with your conversation partner via a call or another channel.
-If it matches, you confirm that there is no impersonation in that conversation.
+From the contact's information (enter the chat, tap their photo, and tap "Encryption"), you can compare it with the code your conversation partner received via phone call or another channel.
+If it matches, you can confirm that there is no impersonation in that conversation.

 Control who can be added to your WhatsApp (groups, calls, and blocking)

-Groups can be a breeding ground for spam or strangers.
-In Privacy > Groups, adjust "My contacts" or "My contacts, except…" to decide who can invite you.
+Groups can be a breeding ground for spam or unknown people.
+In Privacy > Groups, adjust "My contacts" or "My contacts except…" to decide who can invite you.
 Reducing random invitations minimizes risks.

-To stop the barrage of calls from numbers you don't have, go to Privacy and activate "Mute unknown calls".
-They will continue to come in, but they will not make a sound or vibrate.and you'll see them in the list in case any of them were legitimate.
+To stop the barrage of calls from unknown numbers, go to Privacy and turn on "Mute unknown calls."
+They'll still come in, but they won't ring or vibrate , and you'll see them in the call log in case any are legitimate.

 Temporary messages and one-time content

-Remember the limitations: even if the message disappears, The files you saved are still on your device.And anyone can take screenshots while the content is visible.
+Remember the limitations: even if the message disappears, the files you saved remain on your device , and anyone can take screenshots while the content is visible.
 Use it as a bonus, not as a substitute for good practices.

 For sensitive content, you have the "View Once" option when sending photos, videos, or voice notes: tap the icon with the number 1 before sending.
-That file will only be opened once and will not remain in the chat..
+That file will open only once and won't remain in the chat.

 Real-time location and IP protection on calls

 WhatsApp lets you share your live location in individual or group chats.
-Check your active sessions in Privacy > Live Location.
-Turn off any location in use if you no longer need it..
+Check your active location sessions in Privacy > Live Location.
+Turn off any location sharing if you no longer need it.

 End-to-end encrypted backups

-Backups are not sent to WhatsApp servers, but to iCloud (iPhone) or Google Drive (Android).
-To protect them, activate “End-to-end encrypted backup” In Settings > Chats > Backup, you'll need to create a password or save a 64-digit key.
+Backups are not stored on WhatsApp servers, but on iCloud (iPhone) or Google Drive (Android).
+To protect them, enable "End-to-end encrypted backup" in Settings > Chats > Chat backup.
+You'll need to create a password or save a 64-digit key.
 Keep it safe.

 If you prefer, you can start the setup from “Privacy Review” (in Privacy > Privacy Review > “Add more privacy to your chats” > Encrypted backups).
-A step-by-step wizard guides you through activating encryption..
+A step-by-step wizard will guide you through enabling encryption.

 Storage and data: automatic headless downloads

 In work chats or large groups, this measure makes all the difference.
-By manually checking before downloading, you reduce your exposure to malicious files.
-And, in addition, you control the space they occupy.
+By manually checking before downloading, you reduce your exposure to malicious files and also control the space they occupy.

 Request your account report

-It's a quick way to find out exactly what information the app has and save a copy of your settings.
-It's very useful for personal audits or migrations..
+It's a quick way to see exactly what information the app has and save a copy of your settings.
+It's very useful for personal audits or migrations.

 Best practices in chats, groups and video calls

 No matter how many settings you activate, your judgment is paramount.
 In video calls, avoid showing intimate content or documents with personal information (ID cards, bills, addresses).
-Sextortion and identity theft make use of this type of material..
+Sextortion and identity theft often exploit this type of material.

-In groups, don't share links that seem "too good to be true" and alert your contacts if you detect suspicious campaigns.
-The more digitally literate everyone is, the less likely someone is to fall for it..
+In groups, don't share links that seem "too good to be true," and alert your contacts if you spot any suspicious campaigns.
+The more digitally savvy everyone is, the less likely anyone is to fall for it.

 Update the app and be careful with third-party applications

 Always keep WhatsApp updated to the latest version from the official store (App Store or Google Play).
-The updates include security patches and privacy improvements which should not be overlooked.
+Updates include security patches and privacy improvements that you shouldn't miss.

 Quick steps for security emergencies

-If you suspect that someone has tried to register your WhatsApp account, that your SIM card has been duplicated, or you see unknown devices in "Linked Devices," act immediately.
-Re-register your number, change your two-step verification PIN, check devices, and block suspicious contacts.Also check the Words that can block your account If you receive strange messages that seem to induce suspension.
+If you suspect someone has tried to register your WhatsApp account, that your SIM card has been duplicated, or you see unfamiliar devices in "Linked Devices," act immediately.
+Re-register your number, change your two-step verification PIN, check your devices, and block suspicious contacts .
+Also, check for keywords that could potentially lock your account if you receive strange messages that seem designed to trigger suspension.

 Biometric lock on Android and Face ID/Touch ID on iPhone

-On Android, go to Settings > Privacy > “Fingerprint lock” and follow the steps to register your finger if you haven't already set it up.
-The app will ask for your fingerprint when you open WhatsApp after There of inactivity that you define.
+On Android, go to Settings > Privacy > “Fingerprint lock” and follow the steps to register your fingerprint if you haven't already done so.
+The app will ask for your fingerprint when you open WhatsApp after the inactivity period you define.

-On iPhone, Settings > Privacy > “Screen Lock” allows you to require Face ID or Touch ID with a time limit: immediately, after 1 minute, 15 minutes, or 1 hour.
+On iPhone, Settings > Privacy > “Screen Lock” lets you require Face ID or Touch ID after a certain time frame: immediately, after 1 minute, 15 minutes, or 1 hour.
 Choose a comfortable balance; 1 minute is usually a good option.

 Extra tips for your daily life

-Avoid opening links you weren't expecting, even if they're sent by a known contact; attackers compromise accounts and spread scams from there.
-Check the context through another channel if something seems suspicious..
+Avoid opening unexpected links, even if they're sent by a known contact; attackers compromise accounts and spread scams from them.
+Check the context through another channel if something seems suspicious.

-When sharing locations, set short durations and turn them off when finished.
-Real-time sharing is useful, but it should only last as long as necessary..
+When sharing locations, set short durations and turn it off when finished.
+Real-time sharing is useful, but it should only last as long as necessary.

-If you handle professional or sensitive data, create habits: block relevant chats, use temporary messages, and back up with an encrypted copy.
-Combining multiple layers reduces the impact if something fails.
+If you handle professional or sensitive data, establish good habits: block relevant chats, use disappearing messages, and back up with encrypted copies.
+Combining multiple layers reduces the impact if something goes wrong.

-With all of the above applied, WhatsApp becomes a much more robust tool for your personal and professional life.
-You've limited what you show, strengthened access, encrypted your copies, and added barriers against prying eyes.Now the key is to maintain discipline: check devices, update the app, and be wary of anything suspicious.
-This way, your privacy depends not on luck, but on a well-thought-out configuration.
+With all of the above in place, WhatsApp becomes a much more robust tool for your personal and professional life.
+You've limited what you share, strengthened access, encrypted your backups, and added barriers against prying eyes ; now the key is to maintain discipline: check devices, update the app, and be wary of anything suspicious.
+This way, your privacy doesn't depend on luck, but on a well-thought-out configuration.